funvill/funvill.github.io/_posts/2013-09-23-star-wars-engraving-with-a-laser-cutter.md

 ---
-title: Star-wars engraving with a laser cutter
+title: "Star-wars engraving with a laser cutter"
 date: 2013-09-23 15:08:00
+categories:
-categories: LaserCutter
+- LaserCutter
+slug: star-wars-engraving-with-a-laser-cutter

 ---

 For a friends birthday I laser etched a few starwars scenes in to wood with VHS's Laser cutter.
 I only had a limited time so I was unable to experimented with different settings, but they turned out okay.

 <img class="alignnone size-medium wp-image-3485" alt="Starwars falcon" src="/public/uploads/2013/09/2013-09-20-23.16.14-300x225.jpg" width="300" height="225" />